Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Experiments

 From the results in Figure~\ref{plt:exp_simu}, we observe that ESTOR consistently achieves comparable performance to the best baselines across all four types of link functions, demonstrating its high efficiency.
 In contrast, STOR exhibits a clear exploration-then-exploitation pattern in its regret curve, which initially grows and then flattens out.
 Moreover, when UCB-GLM and GLM-TSL are fitted under an incorrect underlying reward function, both methods suffer significant performance degradation and slower convergence rates.
 This observation further highlights the vulnerability of traditional GLB algorithms to model misspecification, underscoring the importance of designing agnostic approaches like ours that can maintain robustness across diverse reward structures.
 Furthermore, we report the average running time of different methods from Figure~\ref{plt:exp_simu} in Table~\ref{tab:time_simu} (Appendix~\ref {app:exp}).
 Aligned with our time complexity analysis in Subsection~\ref{subsec:improved}, ESTOR and STOR exhibit substantial computational advantages, performing hundreds of times faster than UCB-GLM and thousands of times faster than GLM-TSL.
-This fact demonstrates their practical scalability for real applications.
+This fact demonstrates their practical scalability for real applications. {We also include the performance of GSTOR across the four cases in Table~\ref{tab:regret_value} in Appendix~\ref{app:exp}.
+While GSTOR is designed for general reward functions and is thus generally less efficient than STOR in these monotone settings, it consistently outperforms GLB-based algorithms under model misspecification, demonstrating its robustness across a broader range of reward functions.}

-Due to space constraints, we defer the simulations on the sparse high-dimensional case introduced in Subsection~\ref{subsec:highdim}, as well as two real-world experiments on the Forest Cover Type dataset~\cite{covertype_31} and the Yahoo news dataset~\cite{chu2009case} involving the GSTOR method presented in Subsection~\ref{subsec:arbitrary}, to Appendix~\ref{app:exp}.
-According to the results in Table~\ref{tab:exp_real}, all our proposed methods consistently outperform state-of-the-art GLB methods.
+Due to space constraints, we defer the simulations on the sparse high-dimensional case introduced in Subsection~\ref{subsec:highdim}, as well as two real-world experiments on the Forest Cover Type dataset~\citep{covertype_31} and the Yahoo news dataset~\citep{chu2009case} involving the GSTOR method presented in Subsection~\ref{subsec:arbitrary}, to Appendix~\ref{app:exp}.
+According to Table~\ref{tab:exp_real}, all our proposed methods consistently outperform state-of-the-art GLB methods.
 This stems from the fact that the underlying link function is typically unknown in real-world applications, and GLB methods are vulnerable to model misspecification.
 These results firmly underscore the practical value of our agnostic approach in reality.